 Other key debt obligations in the DSCR formula are taxes and insurance.
 Be sure to shop insurance providers for the best rates, though never compromise on coverage.
 You should also fight your property taxes annually to continue to lower your total debt service.

 Just like you can optimize the DSCR ratio, there are some factors that could lower your DSCR ratio.
-DSCR loan lenders usually require a DSCR of 1.2 or more.
+DSCR lenders usually require a DSCR of 1.2 or more.
 You may qualify initially for a DSCR mortgage, and then have some numbers come back higher or lower than you were expecting.
 Knowing about these DSCR surprises upfront can help investors be extra cautious when calculating DSCR to guarantee positive cash flow.

-If the cost of insurance you calculated in your initial debt-service coverage ratio comes back higher, your monthly expenses will increase and therefore lower your DSCR ratio, cash flow, and ability to qualify for a DSCR loan.
+If the cost of insurance you calculated in your initial debt-service coverage ratio comes back higher, your monthly expenses will increase and therefore lower your DSCR ratio, cash flow, and ability to qualify for a loan.

 Similar to an increase in insurance, an increase in property taxes will increase your monthly expenses and, therefore, your debt-service coverage ratio.